1 killed after car flips, slams into side of building in Pico-Robertson

-PICO-ROBERTSON, LOS ANGELES (KABC) -- A person was killed in a violent crash that dismantled the vehicle and left a gaping hole in the side of a building in the Pico-Robertson neighborhood Thursday morning.
+PICO-ROBERTSON, LOS ANGELES (KABC) -- A person was killed in a violent crash that obliterated the vehicle and left a gaping hole in the side of a building in the Pico-Robertson neighborhood of Los Angeles Thursday morning.

 The collision happened in the 8900 block of West Pico Boulevard just before 6 a.m.